lerenn/blog/content/posts/homelab-gaming-kubevirt/index.md

 ---

-*This is the sixth post in our "Building a Kubernetes Homelab" series.
+*This is the sixth post in our "K8s Homelab" series.
 The gaming VMs are now deployed and ready for installation.
 In future posts, we'll cover VM installation, performance tuning, and backup strategies.*